PaulEvans78/portfolio/README.md

 Created by: Paul Evans.
 A website built in React to Showcase my work as a UX/UI designer, frontend Developer and Cinematographer.

-To download and run this site locally
-Open GitHub and go to the GitHub repository portfolio.
 Click “Code” and copy the given URL.
 Open your terminal and change the current working directory to the location where you want the cloned directory.
 Type git clone in the terminal, paste the URL you copied earlier, and press “enter” to create your local clone.